JohannesSKunz/IsHospitalQuality/README.md

 ## Replication do-files

-Here we collect all dofiles and data used in our analysis.
-We do not repost the full dataset as these were too large for the Github repository, please contact us if you have issues replicating it.
+Here, we collect all files and data used in our analysis.
+We did not repost the full dataset as it was too large for the GitHub repository.
+Please contact us if you have issues replicating it.

 ## Source files

-We do not re-post the publicly available datasets from the various sources here since they belong to different entities, however, we present all sources and do-files extracting and preparing the data.
+We do not re-post the publicly available datasets from the various sources here since they belong to different entities; however, we present all sources and do-files for extracting and preparing the data.

-If you are interested in the exact datasets (in case there are updates or they are not available anymore, please contact us directly).
+If you are interested in the exact datasets (or if there are updates or they are no longer available), please contact us directly.

 The source file folder contains an overview of the files we used.

+The quality metrics are constructed in [Kunz et al (2024)](https://onlinelibrary.wiley.com/doi/10.1002/hec.4861) and associated replication files can be found (here)[].

 ## Update History
 * **October 22, 2022**